ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `bool` - Is true if the button is being pressed.

 The IsButtonPressed method takes a given button alias and returns a boolean whether that given button is currently being pressed or not.

+#### SubscribeToButtonAliasEvent/3

+  > `public void SubscribeToButtonAliasEvent(ButtonAlias givenButton, bool startEvent, ControllerInteractionEventHandler callbackMethod)`

+  * Parameters
+   * `ButtonAlias givenButton` - The ButtonAlias to register the event on.
+   * `bool startEvent` - If this is `true` then the start event related to the button is used (e.g. OnPress).
+If this is `false` then the end event related to the button is used (e.g. OnRelease).
+   * `ControllerInteractionEventHandler callbackMethod` - The method to subscribe to the event.
+  * Returns
+   * _none_

+The SubscribeToButtonAliasEvent method makes it easier to subscribe to a button event on either the start or end action.
+Upon the event firing, the given callback method is executed.

+#### UnsubscribeToButtonAliasEvent/3

+  > `public void UnsubscribeToButtonAliasEvent(ButtonAlias givenButton, bool startEvent, ControllerInteractionEventHandler callbackMethod)`

+  * Parameters
+   * `ButtonAlias givenButton` - The ButtonAlias to unregister the event on.
+   * `bool startEvent` - If this is `true` then the start event related to the button is used (e.g. OnPress).
+If this is `false` then the end event related to the button is used (e.g. OnRelease).
+   * `ControllerInteractionEventHandler callbackMethod` - The method to unsubscribe from the event.
+  * Returns
+   * _none_

+The UnsubscribeToButtonAliasEvent method makes it easier to unsubscribe to from button event on either the start or end action.

 ### Example